MV Toisa Intrepid

 Toisa Intrepid, the ship that changed my life, but more about that later.
 Joined the ship flying from Norwich, Schipol, Singapore, Jakarta and Ambon via regular flights.
 Then a chartered flight to Tual in the Kei Islands then a helicopter out to the Energy Searcher and finally a lift onto the Toisa Intrepid arriving on 22-07-1995.

-The drill ship Energy Searcher was anchored up in 1000m of water but the anchor chains were not long enough so each anchor had 600m of wire pennants added.
+The drill ship Energy Searcher was anchored up in 1000m of water but the anchor chains were not long enough so each anchor had 600m of wire pennants added into each anchor chain.

 Before the next anchor could be lifted the 600m of wire pennants had to be stripped of the tow drum and wound onto storage drums.
 With two ships working eight anchors this was time consuming work.
 Luckily the weather was good throughout.